-- On-the-Fly Reconfigurable Systems (you can include interrupts to control certain events): - Small Microprocessor (8-bit or 16-bit) with a Reconfigurable ALU (advanced operations, basic operations). - Signed Multiplier: Reconfigure between Sign-and-Magnitude and 2's complement representation.
-This is based on an unsigned multiplier which needs extra components to handle signed (SM or 2C) numbers. - Reconfigurable Calculator: Switch between different FX formats. - Reconfigurable FX Convolution kernel (3x3): It will change the kernel coefficients at run-time. - Hardware/Software: The software is in charge of feeding and retrieving data. - Dual-Fixed Point Calculator: Adder, subtractor, multiplier, divider. - Floating Point Calculator: Adder, subtractor, multiplier, divider. - Artificial Neuron FX Implementation: Based on a dot-product and an activation function. - Design of a Small Microprocessor: Design the ALU, control unit, and instruction set.
-The software routine loads instructions and displays results. - Powering (x^{y}) architecture using hyperbolic CORDIC. - Matrix Multiplication with a constant Matrix: CX, using Distributed Arithmetic. - Architecture for basic Binary Morphology applications.
+- On-the-Fly Reconfigurable Systems: - Small Microprocessor (8-bit or 16-bit) with a Reconfigurable ALU (advanced operations, basic operations). - Signed Multiplier: Reconfigure between Sign-and-Magnitude and 2's complement representation.
+This is based on an unsigned multiplier which needs extra components to handle signed (SM or 2C) numbers. - Reconfigurable FX Convolution kernel (3x3): It will change the kernel coefficients at run-time. - Hardware/Software: The software is in charge of feeding and retrieving data. - Dual-Fixed Point Calculator: Adder, subtractor, multiplier, divider. - Floating Point Calculator: Adder, subtractor, multiplier, divider. - Artificial Neuron FX Implementation: Based on a dot-product and an activation function. - Design of a Small Microprocessor: Design the ALU, control unit, and instruction set.
+The software routine loads instructions and displays results. - Powering $(x^{y})$ architecture using hyperbolic CORDIC. - Matrix Multiplication with a constant Matrix: CX, using Distributed Arithmetic. - Architecture for basic Binary Morphology applications.